How to Do Swimming Pool Repair: Comprehensive Guide

 Conclusion

-Common Signs of Pump and Filter Issues
+Common Indicators of Pump and Filter Problems

 3. Air Bubbles in the Pool: The presence of air bubbles can suggest a leak in the pump suction line or a problem with the pump seal.